Vietnam.vn - Nền tảng quảng bá Việt Nam

 Huawei and Ericsson have entered into a global long-term patent cross-licensing agreement covering standard-essential patents under 3GPP, ITU, IEEE and IETF standards for 3G, 4G and 5G mobile technologies.

-“We are delighted to have reached a long-term global patent cross-licensing agreement with Ericsson,” said Alan Fan, Huawei’s head of intellectual property.
-“This collaboration will help build a stronger patent environment and demonstrate our commitment to promoting respect for and proper protection of intellectual property rights.”
+“We are pleased to have reached a long-term global patent cross-licensing agreement with Ericsson,” said Alan Fan, Head of Huawei Intellectual Property.
+“This collaboration will help build a stronger patent environment and demonstrate the commitment of both partners to promoting respect for and proper protection of intellectual property rights.”

 Over the past 20 years, Huawei has been a mainstream ICT standards provider, covering the fields of cellular technology, Wi-Fi, and multimedia data encryption.
 In 2022, Huawei topped the European Patent Office's patent filing rankings with 4,504 applications.